 Take Flight: A Comprehensive Intervention for Students with Dyslexia

 Take Flight is an Orton-Gillingham based curriculum written by the staff of the Luke Waites Center for Dyslexia and Learning Disorders at Scottish Rite for Children (SRC) in Dallas, Texas.
 It originated with Alphabetic Phonics, written by Aylett Cox, the seminal Orton-Gillingham based curriculum from which most O-G programs stem today.
-It was then reiterated as the Dyslexia Training Program, and the TSRH Literacy Program.
-Continuous teaching trials in both the clinical setting at Scottish Rite Hospital, and in collaborating public schools influenced it's revision to Take Flight.
+It was then reiterated as the TSRH Literacy Program and the Dyslexia Training Program.
+Continuous teaching trials in both the clinical setting at Scottish Rite Hospital, and in Texas public schools influenced it's revision to Take Flight.